thkoch2001/tvlfyi_depot/nix_gcr/README.md

 > sudo docker tag <name>:<label> gcr.io/<google-cloud-project-id>/<name>:<latest>
 ```

-# TODO: Prefer using a command line tool like `gcloud` for these steps.

 1. Visit Google Cloud Run; create a new service with "Create Service"; select
    the uploaded Docker image from the "Container Image URL" field; click
    "Create" to deploy.